RohanRPatel13/BlackJack/README.md

 # BlackJack
-This project was made to simulate a casino styled BlackJack game.
-If you would like to try the game, download the Game folder and run the exe file(make sure that the Images folder is also dowloaded in the same place).
+This project was made using the python package tkinter.
+The purpose is to simulate a casino styled BlackJack game.
+If you would like to try the game, download the Game folder and run the .exe file(make sure that the Images folder is also dowloaded in the same place).

 Rules:
   - Dealer must draw on 16 or less, and stand on 17 or more